mcp-graphql

 The server provides two main tools:

 1. introspect-schema: This tool retrieves the GraphQL schema.
 Use this first if you don't have access to the schema as a resource.
-This uses either the local schema file or an introspection query.
+This uses either the local schema file, a schema file hosted at a URL, or an introspection query.

 2. query-graphql: Execute GraphQL queries against the endpoint.
 By default, mutations are disabled unless ALLOW_MUTATIONS is set to true.